 "We'll get you back and quick.
 Like tomorrow when we all start training together."
 Faith grinned at Dawn.

 "Yeah, like I've been waiting all my life to work out with you two."
-She watched Faith and Giles walk to his car.
-"See ya," she called.
+Buffy watched Faith and Giles walk to his car and called out, "See ya," before she closed the door.

 Dawn ran into the kitchen.
 "I'm so hungry."

 Buffy rolled her eyes at Spike.
-"I'll be down when she's asleep, ok?"
+"I'll be down when she's asleep, okay?"

 He nodded.
 "I'm not going anywhere."

 He just grinned as he headed for the basement.
-He could hear the sisters upstairs arguing over something.
+He could hear Buffy and Dawn arguing over something.
 It was a good sound.
-He threw his coat over his chair and stretched out on the bed.
-He lit a cigarette and blew smoke rings up at the ceiling.
+He threw his coat over his chair and stretched out on the bed, then lit a cigarette and blew smoke rings up at the ceiling.

 He knew Buffy would be a while.
 It always took Dawn time to settle down after patrol.
 He let his mind work on whatever had been bothering him outside.
 He had the feeling that someone or something had been watching them as they patrolled.
 But in his experience there weren't too many things could trail a vampire and three slayers and not get caught.
 Whatever this was, it was good.
 But they were better.
 Tomorrow night, they'd see who trailed whom.